What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 11. Use Guest Messaging To Catch & Address Complaints

-You may not need to install expensive solar panels or living walls to enhance the guest experience quite yet.
-But it is important to find ways to practice and market your sustainability while staying within budget.
-Recycling or reducing waste, composting or donating are all great ways to do your part.
+You don’t need to install expensive solar panels or living walls to enhance the guest experience quite yet, but you should find ways to practice and market your sustainability.
+Recycling or reducing waste, composting or donating are all great ways to do your part while sticking to a budget.

-Modern hotel management software, like kind found in Canary's platform, can significantly help reduce wasted paper by replacing paper and PDF credit card authorizations forms with a secure online alternative.
+Modern hotel management software that handles digital payments, like the kind found in Canary's platform, can significantly help reduce wasted paper by replacing paper forms with a secure online alternative.

-A quick and painless checkout could just be the cherry on the cake after a wonderful stay.
+A quick and painless checkout could be the icing on the cake after a wonderful stay.
 Offer contactless checkout to allow guests to get on with their day.
 Canary Contactless Checkout, for example, allows guests to choose their checkout time — or even a late checkout for a fee.

-This is your opportunity to let the customer know that you’re always on a mission to improve.
-And while it might not have a big impact on the quality of their stay, knowing areas of opportunity help you enhance the hotel guest experience for future stays.
+While it might not have a big impact on the quality of guests' stays, knowing areas of opportunity will help you improve the hotel guest experience for all future stays.

-Once you identify trends in feedback, make appropriate changes and be sure to let guests on your mailing lists know the good news!
+Once you identify trends in feedback, make appropriate changes and then tell guests the good news!

 Post-Stay

-Get Creative With These Ideas & Enhance Your Hotel Guest Experience!
+Now It’s Your Turn: Get Creative & Enhance Your Hotel Guest Experience!